- How to Ace Teacher Interviews

 3.What would your classes be like?
 Describe your teaching strategy

-Different teachers have different teaching styles and with different styles, the rhythm of the classrooms change.
+Different teachers have different teaching styles and with different styles, the rhythm of the classroom changes.
 The management wouldn’t want a class that’s chaotic and undisciplined.

 4.How would you connect with the parents/ How would you communicate with them?